jwcarr/eyekit/GUIDE.md

 - You would like tools for dealing with noise and calibration issues, such as vertical drift, and for discarding fixations according to your own criteria.

-- You want to produce publication-ready visualizations and to share your data in a standard and open format.
+- You want to produce publication-ready visualizations and to share your data in an open format.

 Installation